+Halderman, James D. Automotive Technology Principles, Diagnosis, and Service,

-VanGelder Kirk, Fundamentals of Automotive Technology, Principles and Practice.
-2nd Edition, Jones & Bartlett Learning Publishers, Copyright 2018 (with on-line curriculum) 8 1⁄2 x 11 notebook for classroom note taking and assignments Clear Safety Glasses.
+6th Edition, Pearson Publishers, 2020 (with on-line curriculum)

+8 1⁄2 x 11 notebook for classroom note taking and assignments

+Clear Safety Glasses.

 B. Class Attendance Policy: Students are expected to attend all classes in order to be successful in a course.
-When absences become excessive, and you have a failing grade average at the time of the excessive absence, you may be administratively dropped from the course and any concurrent courses, without notice.
-Any combination of absences or tardies that equals 4 or more is considered excessive.
-There are no excused absences.
+The student may be administratively withdrawn from the course when absences become excessive without notice, there are no excused absences.
 Excessive absences means 4 (four) or more absences for any reason.
+Upon the 5th absence, each student will lose 10 points off of their current GPA, the 6th absence an additional 10 points, and the 7th absence an additional 10 points.
 Excessive absences cause you to miss key points of a class and show you are not reliable/dependable for employment.
 Two (2) tardies will count as one absence.
 Leaving class without notifying your instructor is considered an absence, regardless of the time you left.